 The Compensation Committee makes all decisions about the compensation of our executive officers.
-The Chief Executive Officer provides the Compensation Committee with an assessment of the performance of the executive officers other than himself and compensation recommendations for the executive officers other than himself.
+The Chief Executive Officer provides the Compensation Committee with an assessment of the performance of the executive officers other than himself and provides compensation recommendations for those executive officers.
 He does not play any role with respect to any matter impacting his own compensation.